 So, how much flour is enough?

 The dough should feel soft and you should be able to roll it into a thin rope with your hands.
-But, it should not be firm as for example a pie crust dough.
-That would mean that you added too much flour.
+But, it should not be as firm as, for example, a pie crust dough or bread dough.
+That would mean you added too much flour.

 It should not be sticky either, but you should only add enough flour to roll it and be able to cut small pieces.